civicrm/org.civicrm.testapalooza/e2e.md

 cv('scr /path/to/mysetup.php');
 ```

-The same design works in other languages (Javascript, Ruby, Python, bash, etal), but you'll need to
+The same design should work in any language (Javascript, Ruby, Python, etal), but you'll need to
 reimplement the generic wrapper in the target language.

 To learn more about commands in `cv`, simply run `cv` via CLI.
 You can try out